 Whistleblower Explains How Cambridge Analytica Helped Fuel U.S. 'Insurgency'

-When Christopher Wylie first began working for the British behavioral research company SCL, the company was focused on using data drawn from a number of sources as a means of potentially altering outcomes for their, mostly military, clients.
+When Christopher Wylie first began working for the British behavioral research company SCL Group, the company used data drawn from a number of sources as a means of potentially altering outcomes for their, sometimes military, clients.

 But over time, Wylie's mission — and that of the company — expanded.
 Conservative strategist Steve Bannon, who later worked in President Trump's White House, became involved with the SCL subsidiary Cambridge Analytica.
 Wylie, who served as Cambridge Analytica's research director for a year and a half, watched as his group began to use of data from Facebook and other online sources to target users for disinformation campaigns.